danielewood/sierra-wireless-modems/README.md

 ---
 ### Create Accessible COM Port
+##### My [Automated Flashing of the EM7455/MC7455 with a Ubuntu Linux 18.04 LiveCD](https://www.ttl.one/2018/07/sierra-wireless-lte-autoflashing-em74xx.html) script will complete this task.
 + Option 1: Use my [automatic script to do all configuration](https://github.com/danielewood/sierra-wireless-modems/blob/master/autoflash-7455.sh).
 This will change any of the Dell/Lenovo/Generic modems to Generic MBIM with AT ports and update the firmware to the newest version.
         + WARNING: Only for use with and external USB enclosure.
         + Create a Bootable LiveCD/LiveUSB Ubuntu 18.04